cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 ---
 {{% gsSummary %}}{{% /gsSummary %}}

-In this tutorial we will create a plugin whose purpose is to start a simple HTTP web server using Python.
+To illustrate how to write a plugin, this topic demonstrates how to create a plugin that is used to start a simple HTTP Web server using Python.

-# Creating A Plugin Project
+## Creating A Plugin Project

-Cloudify plugin projects are actually standard Python projects.
+Cloudify plugin projects are standard Python projects.

-Each Cloudify plugin should have `cloudify-plugins-common` as a dependency as it contains the necessary API's for interacting with Cloudify.
+Each Cloudify plugin requires `cloudify-plugins-common` as a dependency, because it contains the necessary APIs for interacting with Cloudify.

-`cloudify-plugins-common` documentation can be found [here]({{< field "plugins_common_docs_link" >}}).
+`cloudify-plugins-common` documentation is located [here]({{< field "plugins_common_docs_link" >}}).

 {{% gsTip title="Tip" %}}
-You can use the [Plugin Template](#the-plugin-template) to setup the repo for your plugin.
+You can use the [Plugin Template](#the-plugin-template) to setup the repository for your plugin.
 {{% /gsTip %}}

-# Setting up the setup.py file for your plugin
+## Setting up the setup.py File for the Plugin

 For example: